-It did not seem possible that it could get any worse.
+Life continued for everyone and everything else around me.
+It did not seem possible that my life could get any worse.
 It did not seem possible that it could get any better.
-It just was what it was.
-Empty.
+It was what it was: Empty.
 Sad.
 Excruciating.
 Endless.

-The first year is hard.
-Every event is a “first” anniversary.
-The first Mother’s Day, and the first birthday without your beloved child are horrible.
-Every holiday marks the first time your child isn’t there to celebrate it!
+The first year was extremely painful because every event was a first: The first Mother’s Day and the first birthday without my beloved child were horrible.
+Every holiday marked the first time my child wasn’t there to celebrate with me.

-I met another bereaved mother once who said to me, “It takes about seven years.
-In seven years the agony will subside and you will definitely start to feel better.”
+Another bereaved mother once told me, “It took me about seven years.
+In seven years, the agony will subside and you will definitely start to feel better.”

-I had to face going into Chuck E. Cheese again for an occasion with my living children.
+I went through the motions and escaped into caring for their needs.
+I adjusted to life without Jason.
+I had to face going to other children’s birthday parties and holiday celebrations.
 I had to walk through the market and not cry when I saw the food I used to buy for him.
-I had to learn how to live with seeing children his age continue to grow up.
+I had to learn how to live while seeing children his age grow up.
 I had to accept that he would never grow up.
 He would never outlive me.
 He would never be anything but what he was.

 He was my first child, and he changed me forever.
 He was the child of mine that caused me so much pain.
 He was an amazing human that came out of my body but was never mine to begin with.
 That realization was truly the beginning of my healing—loving someone doesn’t make him or her belong to you.
 I’ve accepted this with my living children, as well.

 I originally wrote my story about Jason in 2010, eighteen years after his death.
 It was a tremendous release for me.
 Not long after that, I began to play my guitar again.
 I was incredulous that I felt joyful.
 It was actually a miracle, because my life was so stressful at that time.